 "Davis' new ladder was an immediate hit with firefighters in the Greater Bangor Area.
 However, it was General Joseph Smith, a Civil War Congressional Medal of Honor winner, that saw the value of Davis' ladder for a nation that was increasingly building upwards with taller and taller buildings.
 The General purchased Davis' interest in the ladder and set up the Bangor Extension Ladder Company.
 By 1890 hundreds of the Bangor Ladders were in service in most major cities.
 New York City purchased 200 while both Boston and Chicago had at least 50 ladders in service.
 Shortly after 1900 however the company went out of business after nearly 25 years of business."

-Also from this PDF: "Fire Service of Bangor"
+Also quoted (verbatim) from this PDF: "Fire Service of Bangor"

 Note: The population of Bangor Maine in 2010 is shown as 35,473.
 They currently have three fire stations.

 Chief - A supervisor over a specific number

 of stations or a section.
 For example, the chiefs